NBKRedSpy/CardSurvival-Localization/README.md

 # CardSurvival-Localization

-A quick and dirty utility to extract localization data from ModLoader based mods.
+A utility to extract localization data from ModLoader based mods.

-Useful for creating an English translation for Chinese ModLoader mods that do not have a localization file (SimpCn.csv).
+Useful for creating an English translation for Chinese ModLoader mods that do not have a localization file (For example, SimpEn.csv).

 ## CSTI-ModLoader is at: